fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `gui_firmware_upgrade_setup_warning` - Enable/disable the firmware upgrade warning on GUI setup wizard.
 * `gui_lines_per_page` - Number of lines to display per page for web administration.
 * `admin_https_ssl_versions` - Allowed TLS versions for web administration.
+* `admin_https_ssl_ciphersuites` - Select one or more TLS 1.3 ciphersuites to enable.
+Does not affect ciphers in TLS 1.2 and below.
+At least one must be enabled.
+To disable all, remove TLS1.3 from admin-https-ssl-versions.
+* `admin_https_ssl_banned_ciphers` - Select one or more cipher technologies that cannot be used in GUI HTTPS negotiations.
+Only applies to TLS 1.2 and below.
 * `admintimeout` - Number of minutes before an idle administrator session times out (5 - 480 minutes (8 hours), default = 5).
 A shorter idle timeout is more secure.
 * `admin_console_timeout` - Console login timeout that overrides the admintimeout value.
 (15 - 300 seconds) (15 seconds to 5 minutes).
 0 the default, disables this timeout.
 * `ssd_trim_freq` - How often to run SSD Trim (default = weekly).
 SSD Trim prevents SSD drive data loss by finding and isolating errors.